 The lodging industry is highly competitive.
 Competition often is specific to individual markets and is based on a number of factors, including location, brand, guest facilities and amenities, level of service, room rates and the quality of accommodations.
 The lodging industry is viewed as consisting of six different segments, each of which caters to a discrete set of customer tastes and needs: luxury, upper upscale, upscale, midscale (with and without food and beverage service) and economy.
 The classification of a property is based on lodging industry standards, which take into consideration many factors such as guest facilities and amenities, level of service and quality of accommodations.
-Most of our hotels operate in urban and resort markets either as luxury properties under such brand names as Fairmott[®], Grand Hyatt[®], JW Marriott[®], Ritz-Carton[®], St. Regis[®], Autograph Collection[®], Collection by Hilton[®], The Luxury Collection[®] and W[®], or as upper upscale properties under such brand names as Embassy Suites[®], Hilton[®], Hyatt[®], Le Méridien[®], Marriott Marquis[®], Marriott Suites[®], Pullman[®], Renaissance[®], Sheraton[®], Stwissôtel[®] and Westin[®].
-We also may selectively invest in upscale and midscale properties under such breve there lower-tier segments.
-In addition, many management contracts for our hotels do not prohibit our managers from converting, franchising or developing other hotel properties.
-As a result, our hotels compete with other hotels thar our managers may own, invest in, manage or franchise.
+Most of our hotels operate in urban and resort markets either as luxury properties under such brand names as Fairmont[®], Grand Hyatt[®], JW Marriott[®], Ritz-Carlton[®], St. Regis[®], Autograph Collection[®], Curio - A Collection by Hilton[®], The Luxury Collection[®] and W[®], or as upper upscale properties under such brand names as Embassy Suites[®], Hilton[®], Hyatt[®], Le Méridien[®], Marriott Marquis[®], Marriott Suites[®], Pullman[®], Renaissance[®], Sheraton[®], Swissôtel[®] and Westin[®].
+We also may selectively invest in upscale and midscale properties such as Courtyard by Marriott[®], Hyatt Place[®], ibis[®], Novotel[®] or Residence Inn by Marriott[®], particularly in international markets.
+(1) While our hotels primarily compete with other hotels in the luxury and upper upscale segments, they also may compete with hotels in other lower-tier segments.
+In addition, many management contracts for our hotels do not prohibit our managers from converting, franchising or developing other hotel properties in our markets.
+As a result, our hotels compete with other hotels that our managers may own, invest in, manage or franchise.